-Concurrent with its negotiation of the above four long-term power purchase agreements, SDCP also completed bilateral negotiations of a long-term contract for bundled renewable energy supply from San Diego Gas & Electric ("SDG&E"), the incumbent IOU, and its portfolio of long-term renewable energy contracts.
+Concurrent with its negotiation of the above four long term power purchase agreements, SDCP also completed bilateral negotiations of a long-term contract for bundled renewable energy supply from San Diego Gas & Electric ("SDG&E"), the incumbent IOU, and its portfolio of long-term renewable energy contracts.
 The unique structure of this contract is intended to serve as a vehicle via which SDCP can purchase from SDG&E its elected allocation of bundled, long-term renewable energy; that is, the contract sets a baseline annual volume of bundled, renewable deliveries between 2022 and 2033, which has been adjusted to reflect SDCP's allocation volume as determined through the VAMO mechanism.
 SDG&E filed the resulting contract for Commission approval in SDG&E AL 3936-E, which was subsequently received on May 19, 2022.
-Initial deliveries will occur, as expected, in July 2022; this agreement will meaningfully increase SDCP's long-term PCC1 position in Compliance Period 4 ("CP4", 2021-2024) and beyond.
+Initial deliveries will occur, as expected, in July 2022; tThis agreement will meaningfully increase SDCP's long-term PCC1 position in Compliance Period 4 ("CP4", 2021-2024) and beyond.
+In addition, SDCP participated in the Long-term and Short-term Market Offer (MO) process of the three IOUs in 2023.
+SDCP was awarded a Long-term and a Shortterm allocation of the remaining Long-term Portfolios of both SDG&E and PG&E, deliveries pending CPUC Tier 1 and Tier 3 approval respectively.
+SDCP anticipates these deliveries to begin in 2023.

 To encourage local development of renewable energy and carbon-free free energy storage projects and to inform upcoming solicitations by better understanding current opportunities for contracting such facilities, SDCP issued a Request for Information for Local Renewable Energy and Energy Storage ("Local RFI") in August 2021.
-Subsequently, SDCP is negotiating power purchase agreements with two prospective long-term PCC1 suppliers.
+The RFI was updated in early 2023 to extend the eligibility of commercial operation dates.
+The Local RFI is a rolling RFI accepting applications for review year-round.
+Subsequently, SDCP is evaluating proposals and negotiating power purchase agreements with two multiple prospective long-term PCC1 suppliers.
 Because such contracting opportunities remain under negotiation and are confidential, SDCP is unable to further elaborate until these contracts have been finalized, approved and executed.